High-Protein Pasta

 Pasta has to be one of my favorite comfort foods.
 When summer comes, I’m always looking for fresh recipes to make that take that warming, comforting feeling you get from pasta in the winter, into the hot summer.
 This high protein pasta recipe will keep you full, but it’s full of bright flavors from the basil and spinach, and creaminess from the cashews.

-• Protein-Packed: This recipe is full of protein to make your pasta dish keep you full longer
+• Protein-Packed: This recipe is full of protein to keep you full longer.

-• Versatile: Add in your fav veggies or whatever is in season
+• Versatile: Add in your favorite veggies or whatever is in season.

 1. Soak cashews in hot water while you prep the other ingredients and cook the pasta.Cook pasta according to package directions, save 3 cups of pasta water, then drain the pasta and set aside.